 To learn more about our inaugural cohort, the 2019 Jane Jie Sun LEAD Fellows, CLICK HERE to read the press release introducing the selected fellows.

-Lean, Engage, Advance, Disrupt: Why a Women LEAD fellowship?
+Learn, Engage, Advance, Disrupt: Why a Global Health LEAD fellowship?

 Women are agents of change when they work in leadership positions.
 They implement policies that create better lives for families, communities and nations, research shows.
 They find ways to support and lift up women and children, who continue to experience a disproportionate burden of disease and death worldwide.
 Still, women remain underrepresented in leadership in public health, medicine and in health and life sciences.

 In an effort to equip and empower more leaders in global health, the Harvard Global Health Institute and the Women and Health Initiative at the Harvard T.H.
 Chan School of Public Health are offering a fellowship specifically designed to promote leadership skills in individuals from low- and middle-income countries who will, in turn, mentor future female leaders in global health.

 This unique opportunity combines a 4-month residence at Harvard with the development and execution of a 6-month professional development and mentorship plan.
 Selected fellows will take classes in any of Harvard’s schools based on their field of interest.
 They will participate in a customized leadership training program led by experts from Harvard and beyond.
 Fellows will be invited to share their experiences and to take greater leadership roles, both while at Harvard and upon their return to their places of work.
 They will also be part of a mentoring program that focuses on their specific needs, industry, and career path.
 Fellows will be paired with mentors at Harvard and in their home countries, so that the mentorship relationships will last long past their time at the university.
 Fellows are also expected to serve as mentors to women working in global health in their home country.